'We needed to intervene': Cross-border efforts mounted to help starving orca

 Unprecedented efforts are in the works to help a malnourished and possibly sick young killer whale last spotted off the B.C. coast — if officials can reach her in time.

-J-50, also known as Scarlet to observers, is nearly four years old and part of the critically endangered southern residents, a population of killer whales with only about 75 individuals.
+J-50, also known as Scarlet to observers, is three years old and part of the critically endangered southern residents, a population of killer whales with only about 75 individuals.

 Since her celebrated birth in 2014, she's never been big, but last week overhead drone footage made it clear how emaciated and lethargic she'd become.